top of page

 Solution

 Perhaps, the best manner of advancing the situation is to consider that both the scientific and religious views are essentially correct and should be combined in a unified approach.
-The missing link, if you pardon the pun, is that the two ideologies may be successfully combined when one considers the true distinction between mankind and the animals: the evolutionary development of the human intellect.
+The missing link, if you pardon the pun, is that the two ideologies may be successfully combined when one considers the true distinction between mankind and animals: the evolutionary development of the human intellect.

 Intellectual Self-Awareness